tiagojsag/playbook/guidelines/roles/frontend.md

 ## Junior position

-* Solid technical foundation in computer science/engineering, preferably trough academic degree
+* Solid technical foundation in computer science/engineering, preferably with an academic degree

 * Proficient in HTML5 and CSS3